Last Updated

 Allegations: Adoption of unlawful or unreasonable rules without proper procedure; enforcement of rules in a retaliatory or discriminatory manner in violation of F.S. §718.303(1) and (3).

-Status: Filed May 1, 2024 – Pending review.- Status: Closed by DBPR – August 2025 (without substantive review).
+Status: Filed May 1, 2024 – Closed.- Status: Closed by DBPR – August 2025 (without substantive review).
 Despite five phone call attempts to Financial Examiner Analyst Timothy Neal, no calls were returned.
 The case was closed with no evidence-based findings or written rationale — a move consistent with the state’s ongoing pattern of surface-level reviews and procedural avoidance.

 Attachments: Closure Letter (Timothy Neal, August 2025); Call Log Summary